Nick-Anderssohn/state-machine-kt/README.md

 A state machine library in kotlin.
 Great for both backend (e.x. a service or worker) and frontend (e.x. android).

+## Examples
+Check out [the tests folder](./state-machine-kt-engine/src/test/kotlin/com/statemachinekt/engine) for examples of how to use this library.

 ## Goals
 * Easy to use, has an intuitive DSL.
 * Fast and efficient, leverages coroutines